 If you have a particular passion and knowledge about some of our local flora or fauna and would like to contribute to the booklet, please contact Ian Johnston on 07771 808017 (by texting ONLY please).

 One of the things that we can all do to assist nature and improve bio-diversity, is to encourage wildlife in our gardens.
-There is lots of great advice available on the internet to help us do this, here are just a few examples:
+There is lots of great advice available on the Internet to help us do this, here are just a few examples: